 Mid Shore Behavioral Health (MSBH) is a private, not-for-profit 501(c)(3) regional CSA that serves five counties (Caroline, Dorchester, Kent, Queen Anne’s, and Talbot), making us the largest regional CSA in the state.
 Our primary responsibility is for community planning, management, and monitoring of publicly funded medically necessary mental health services in the five-county region for consumers across the life span: children, adolescents, adults, and the aging population.

 MSBH’s mission is to continually improve the provision of behavioral health services for residents of Caroline, Dorchester, Kent, Queen Anne's and Talbot Counties through effective coordination of care in collaboration with consumers, their natural support systems, providers and the community at large.

 A rural behavioral healthcare delivery system that is clinically and culturally competent.

 This system will ensure access, have a community focus, be cost-effective, and be integrated to serve the community as a whole.

 What We Do

-We strive to enhance the regional behavioral health system of care through effective collaboration with consumers, their natural supports, providers, and community leaders.
-It is our goal to develop a full array of accessible services and resources for the consumer through partnership with our providers and other agencies.
+Mid Shore Behavioral Health is dedicated to enhancing the regional behavioral health system of care through effective collaboration with consumers, their natural supports, providers, and community leaders.
+Our goal is to develop a full array of accessible services and resources for the consumer through partnerships with our providers and other agencies.
 We offer guidance in understanding and navigating all that is available in our community.